PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 ![marble-withLatestFrom](/assets/posts-images/marble-withlatestfrom.png)

 ## zip
-`zip` is similar to `combineLatest` in many ways: they both combine up to 8 sources, they are triggered when each of sources emit new items.
-The main difference is `zip` fetches items in order.
+`zip` is similar to `combineLatest` in many ways: they both combine up to 8 sources and they are triggered when each of the sources emits a new item.
+The main difference is `zip` fetches items in the order.
 Here is an usage example:

 ```swift
 let first = PublishSubject<String>()